 Chapter 5: Otigen Toolchain

-otigen is Pyde's developer toolchain — a single binary that validates the author's WASM build, generates the ABI from otigen.toml, packages the deploy bundle, and handles on-chain lifecycle commands (deploy, upgrade, pause, kill, inspect, wallet, console).
+otigen is Pyde's developer toolchain — a single binary that scaffolds projects (from a language template or canonical example), validates the author's WASM build, runs behaviour tests against the compiled .wasm, generates the ABI from otigen.toml, packages the deploy bundle, manages FALCON-512 keystores, and handles on-chain lifecycle commands (deploy, upgrade, pause, kill, inspect, verify, console).

 What otigen deliberately does NOT do: it does not compile WASM, it does not generate code, it does not interface with any language's build pipeline.
 Authors run their own cargo build / asc / tinygo build / clang --target=wasm32 and otigen checks the result.
 This keeps the toolchain minimal and language-agnostic, and lets authors keep their full native toolchain experience.